uclahs-cds/pipeline-align-DNA/README.md

 For docker images, please view our Dockerhub repository [here](https://hub.docker.com/orgs/blcdsdockerregistry/repositories)

 ## How to run the pipeline
+**The pipeline should be run WITH A SINGLE SAMPLE AT TIME.
+Otherwise resource allocation and Nextflow errors could cause the pipeline to fail**

-On the head/submitter node run:
+On your submitter node run:
 sbatch /path/to/align-DNA.submission.sh /path/to/align-DNA.nf /path/to/align-DNA.config